-Example: Load a song
+Example) Load a song

-Choose the "Song" category at [1], navigate to your song folder at [2] to display your song files.
+Choose the "Song" category at [1], open your song folder at [2], your song files will be listed at [3].
 Double click the song which you want to load.

-Example: Load a sample
+Example) Load a sample

-First, in the Instrument Selector (shown as [D-1] in the previous image of the interface) choose an empty instrument slot.
-(We have selected 00 in the image below).
+First, choose a empty slot in the instrument selector (We have selected 00 in the image below).
 The sample will be loaded there:

-Choose the "Sample" category at [1], open your sample folder at [2] to list your sample files.
+Choose the "Sample" category at [1], open your sample folder at [2], your sample files will be listed at [3].
 Double click the sample which you want to load.
-The file will be loaded into the selected instrument slot.
+The file will be loaded into the previously selected instrument slot.

-If the Pre-hear icon is turned ON, you can pre-hear samples by clicking once instead of twice.
+If the Prehear icon is turned ON, you can pre-hear samples by clicking once instead of twice.